ballerina-platform/module-ballerina-io/docs/proposals/CSV data mapping.md

 ## Goals

-* Adding data mapping feature to CSV READ/Write operations to return an array of particular record defined by the user.
+* Add data mapping feature to CSV READ/Write operations to return an array of particular record defined by the user.

 * Change ```fileReadCsv, fileWriteCsv, fileReadCsvAsStream, fileWriteCsvFromStream``` to support data mapping.